nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 PowerConnect data are saved as a [JSON](#glossary) file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run. <br><br>
+If your changes to the data file makes its format invalid, PowerConnect will discard all data and start with an empty data file at the next run. <br><br>
 </div>

 [Back to Table of Contents](#table-of-contents)